 TRUTH: Many people with mental health conditions also have other life challenges that make it harder to quit.
 These may include: fewer resources available, more friends who smoke, and stronger dependence on cigarettes.
 However, if you have a mental health condition and you smoke, you can quit.
 You just need the right support, treatment, and medication.

-Myth: Quitting smoking can make mental health conditions symptoms worse.
+Myth: Quitting smoking can make mental health condition symptoms worse.

 TRUTH: If you experience depression, anxiety, or stress, quitting smoking can make you feel better!
 Even if you have schizophrenia, studies show that quitting smoking does not make your symptoms any worse.

 As you are quitting, you might feel irritable or restless, have trouble sleeping or concentrating, or feel anxious, depressed, or hungry.
 Don't worry!
 In most cases, these are symptoms of nicotine withdrawal, and not your mental health condition getting worse.
 These feelings usually go away in a few days.
 Once you get past the withdrawal symptoms, quitting smoking can make you feel as good as using anti-depressants.

 If you have depression, anxiety, bipolar disorder, or other conditions, quit smoking treatments work for you just as they do for people without a similar diagnosis.
 However, you may need some extra help to be successful.